bit-gpt/registry/coder-tabby-codegen-2b/README.md

 <img width="1180" alt="Screenshot 2023-08-01 at 12 28 07" src="https://github.com/premAI-io/prem-registry/assets/29598954/258eaa26-78cd-41a8-a4f1-c4924f0696aa">

+3. Wait a few minutes

+The model will be downloaded when the server starts.
+For this reason, you will need a few minutes before the extension starts to work properly.

 ### 🔎 Quality Benchmarks

 The model has been evaluated on two code generation benchmarks: HumanEval and MTPB.
 Please refer to the <a href='https://arxiv.org/abs/2203.13474' target='_blank'>paper</a> for more details.